AnnaVargova/AutomationShield_wiki/AeroShield.md

 # <a name="intro"/>Introduction
 The AeroShield belongs to the family of control engineering education devices for Arduino that form a part of the [AutomationShield](https://www.automationshield.com) project.
-The basic design of AeroShield consists of a small motor, mouted to the end of pendulum which has a rotational encoder with a magnet connected to it.
+The basic design of the AeroShield consists of a small motor, mounted to the end of a pendulum, which has a Hall-effect rotational encoder with a magnet connected to it.
 The pendulum and the rotational encoder are supported by 3D printed parts.
-The goal is to control the position of the pendulum by changing the lift created by the motor.
-User may regulate power of the motor manually—using a potentiometer, or by switching to pre-programmed trajectory.
-Output from both of the options is then scaled to a pulse width modulated signal (PWM).
+The goal is to control the angle of inclination of the pendulum by changing the lift created by the motor.
+The user may regulate motor thrust manually—using a potentiometer, or automatically by switching to pre-programmed trajectory.

 ![FronMainMini](https://user-images.githubusercontent.com/92367957/170028520-32bd402c-ecfb-41ff-a051-887effa020e2.png)

-Note that in the assembly, four parts are 3D printed as shown in the picture below(from left to right)— main body, pendulum connectors, motor holder and a magnet holder.
+Note, that in the assembly, four parts are 3D printed as shown in the picture below (from left to right): main body, pendulum connectors, motor holder and a magnet holder.
 At the moment new model of the pendulum body is being designed.
 Feel free to download the ready-to-print [parts](https://github.com/cenculis/Bakalarka/files/8733068/AeroShield_readyToPrint.zip).

 <img src="https://user-images.githubusercontent.com/92367957/169500167-15a40533-9bec-4a62-82fc-11c61c7dca08.png" width="170">